bragagia/docto-test/README.md

 # Doctolib-test

 This is my project for the Doctolib's technical test.
-It consists of a class Event that allow you to get availabilities from a calendar sets with openings and appointments.
+It consists of a class Event that allows you to get availabilities from a calendar sets with openings and appointments.

 Example: